MIDDLE YEARS PROGRAMME

 B. Recognise personal strengths/challenges, and identify internal and external supports.

-C. Show the ability to set own goals, and demonstrate self-compassion and resilience in working
+C. Show the ability to set own goals, and demonstrate self-compassion and resilience in working towards them.

 Goal 2: To develop social awareness and interpersonal skills to establish and sustain healthy relationships.